igorkulman/coding-journal/content/post/2015/visual-studio-extensions-to-make-your-life-easier/index.md

 author = "Igor Kulman"
 date = "2015-11-02"
 url = "/visual-studio-extensions-to-make-your-life-easier/"
-categories = ["Programming in general"] tags = ["Visual Studio"]
+Tags = ["Visual Studio", "Extensions", "Productivity", "Development Tools"]
 +++
 This blog post is inspired by the [7 open-source Visual Studio Extensions to make your life easier][1] article.
 In the article Igal Tabachnik showed his favorite Visual Studio extensions, that were quite interesting.
 I also use a few Visual Studio extensions that make my life easier, so I decided to share.

 <!--more-->